Many small businesses say loans won’t get them to rehire

 To get the loans forgiven, companies need to spend 75% on payroll within eight weeks of receiving the money.
 The other 25% can be spent on rent, utilities, and mortgage payments.
 Otherwise, the loan has generous terms: Only a 1% interest rate and six months before any principal is due.

-Many of the small companies that were able to obtain a loan are having second thoughts and a few plan to return the money.
+Many of the small companies that were able to obtain a loan are having second thoughts about rehiring all their workers and a few plan to return the money.
 Others will use what they can on rent and utilities, and will use some to rehire a portion of their laid-off staff.
 But most are unsure they will be able to reopen eight weeks from now.
 They see little point in rehiring all their workers, paying them to do little or nothing, and then potentially laying them off again if business remains weak two months from now.

 “You’re turning the business into a pass through for the federal government,” said Joe Walsh, who owns Clean Green Maine, a cleaning service in Portland, Maine with 35 employees.
 “You’re doing very little to actually help the business.”